yedidyas/comments_app_yedidya/README.md

 ```
 ### Port setting - Mac/Windows

-> Please not that the cient must run on port 3001.
+> Please not that the client must run on port 3001.
 > It appears that the syntax of port setting in the package.json is different between mac to windows.
 > In mac its:
 ```shell